-India International Trade Fair or IITF is one of the biggest trade fairs in India that is organised by the India Trade Promotion Organization.
+India International Trade Fair or IITF is one of the biggest trade fairs in India that is organized by the India Trade Promotion Organization.
 It is an annual fair that starts from November 14 at Pragati Maidan in Delhi and runs for 14 days.
 This is a huge fair which is famous worldwide.

 The Trade Fair is attended by manufacturers, traders, exporters as well as importers, and it provides great opportunities for interaction among B2B, B2C, and C2C.
-Every year, the fair witnesses a huge number of national and international tourists.
+Every year, the fair witnessed a huge number of national and international tourists.

 The International Trade Fair exhibits several products, including coir products, jute, textiles, household appliances, beverages, electronic items, automobiles, and many more.
 The annual event is one of the most-awaited trade fairs in India where people can be seen enjoying as well as exploring things.

 Indian International Trade Fair was first organized on November 14, 1980, at Pragati Maidan, Delhi.
 It is organized by the India Trade Promotion aka ITPO and is an important platform for manufacturers, traders, exporters, and importers.